 A deck often serves the purpose of providing an area to relax, cook, dine, and entertain guests.
 A deck is similar to a patio in several ways, but the main distinction is that a deck is usually elevated, and made of wood or composite materials, while patios are at a ground level and are often made of stone or cement.

 Decks can be attached to your home or detached.
-Either way, a building permit is generally required for this type of upgrade, which means a site plan would benefit the project and/or be required as part of the permitting process.
+Either way, a building permit is generally required for this type of upgrade, which means a site plan would benefit the project and/or be required as part of the building permitting process.

 Planning for a new deck construction helps ascertain costs, materials and layout that you’ll go with.
 Let’s overview the costs, the price breakdown and advantages along with disadvantages of an exterior deck.

-While a professionally installed deck can cost as little as $10.00 per sq. ft. for materials and labor, the real world average cost is actually closer to $25.00 to $35 per sq. ft., depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
+While a professionally installed deck can cost as little as $10.10 per sq. ft. for materials and labor, the real world average cost is closer to $25.00 to $35,00 per sq. ft. installed, depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
 If you are looking to save on costs, then the best advice is to lower the overall size of your deck.

 - small decks – under 200 sq. ft. – for relaxation mainly